-When I think about craft, it reminds me of things made by someone or machine.
+When I think about craft, it reminds me of things made by someone or a machine.
 What would be the difference between being human or machine?
 Do we both have our algorithm that is sculpted by histories and experiences?
 Do we add fragments of tradition that are passed down through generations?
-Does it have the same meaning as algorithm?
+Does it have the same meaning as an algorithm?
 This program is a full life-cycle loop inviting the audience to redefine craft, human, and nature.

 The five films in this program have their own very distinctive personalities, yet complement each other very well.
 I imagine myself coming out of the womb.
-Then as a toddler started learning at a slow yet steady pace, familiarizing yourself with the characteristics and nuance of the experience itself, which is Craft.
+Then as a toddler started learning at a slow yet steady pace, familiarizing myself with the characteristics and nuance of the experience itself, which is Craft.
 The first film, Guruvine Thedi (The Quest for my Guru) by Anup Narayanan presents a perception of having an identity.
 Identities shaped personalities.
 It connects humankind to history and with each other.
 From the ancestors to the future generation.
-The entire perception of entitled into something, is the reason behind the need to preserve in the first place.
+The entire perception of entitled to something is the reason behind the need to preserve in the first place.

 A DYNAMIC LIFE

-I found the third film in this program, Linen Revealed directed by Alexander K. Doyle, as a resemblance of adolescence years in human life.
+I found the third film in this program, Linen Revealed directed by Alexander K. Doyle, as a resemblance of adolescent years in human life.
 A phase where so many external factors and internal problems started to rise.
 Teenagers turned into young adults seeking answers and solutions.
 Within the craft, tradition is put into scrutiny.
 What is tradition?
 What is craft?
-Is it a second nature, practical instructions that are intertwined with the history of the ancestors?
+Is it second nature, practical instructions that are intertwined with the history of the ancestors?
 Does it have to be done in the old ways like people have been done for centuries?
 I think this film is the critical phase of someone’s life.
 We started to seek everything beyond our imagination, our hope, what we can do best for preserving yet, still evolving.

 The questioning period will perhaps soon come to a final conclusion.
 It might be a sign that new history shall be written.
 Director Erick Sutanto in his documentary film, Shin Hua, captured a strong memorable end-quote, “History should live, not die with its people.”
 These words stick to my mind even after the rolling credit ends.
 I wonder what will happen to Shin Hua, the oldest barbershop in Indonesia.
-Does history make the craft, or craft is making histories?
-More and more I see that craft is endless, almost no boundaries.
+Does history make the craft or craft is making histories?
+More and more I see that craft is endless, with almost no boundaries.
 Craft is very personal.

 It’s interesting that the fourth film, Shin Hua, somehow contradicted the previous film, Linen Revealed.
-It will be interesting to discuss further about how humankind must continue to develop because each era is different.
+It will be interesting to discuss further how humankind must continue to develop because each era is different.
 History may die with the people in it.

-Watching these five short films in the CRAFT program gives a new experience of life going at it’s full cycle.
+Watching these five short films in the CRAFT program gives a new experience of life going at its full cycle.
 From beginning to end, many challenges with endless questions about our interconnectedness as humans were answered in craft development.
 I guess at the end of the day, craft makes us more human after all.